s-laugh/GCDS.NetTemplate/README.md

 3. Ensure your view points one of the templates provided Layouts (matching the tageted tempalte, _see bellow for changing the template_)
    Povided Layouts/Templates:
-    - `_Layout.Basic` Will resembel the [Basic](https://design-system.alpha.canada.ca/en/page-templates/basic/) template from GCDS
+    - `_Layout.Basic` Will resemble the [Basic](https://design-system.alpha.canada.ca/en/page-templates/basic/) template from GCDS
     - `_Layout.InternalApp` Custom template to build an internal application

 ### Additional Features